amangoel185/new-Agile-Training-External-2026-Group-C/recipes/mexican/birria_tacos.md

 ## Method

-1. Remove the stems and seeds from the dried chiles.
+1. Remove the stems and seeds from the dried chilli.
 Toast them in a dry skillet over medium heat for 1–2 minutes until fragrant.
-2. Place the toasted chiles in hot water and soak for 15–20 minutes until softened.
+2. Place the toasted chilli in hot water and soak for 15–20 minutes until softened.
 3. Roast the tomatoes, onion, and garlic in a skillet or under a broiler until lightly charred.
 4. Blend the soaked chiles, roasted vegetables, beef broth, vinegar, cumin, oregano, cinnamon, and a little salt until smooth.
 5. Season the beef with salt and pepper.
 Place it in a large pot or Dutch oven and pour the blended sauce over the meat.
 Add the bay leaves.